darrantmeahweiz-maker/Darrant-riscv-multicycle-core/README.md

 # 🚀 Darrant-V1: 32-bit RISC-V Multi-Cycle Processor Core

 Hello!
 I'm **Darrant**, an Electrical and Electronic Engineering undergraduate at Universiti Malaya.
-Welcome to the repository of **Darrant-riscv-multicycle-core**!
+Welcome to the repository of **Darrant-V1**!

 This project is not just another textbook CPU.
 It is the result of countless hours of designing, simulating, tearing down Verilog state machines, and chasing elusive timing bugs.
 I built this 32-bit RISC-V multi-cycle processor core from the ground up to deeply understand computer architecture, data paths, and hardware verification.